|Excel Thermo Import|

 Adiabatic Flash Example

 The adiabatic flash example (Adiabatic_flash.mum) implements an adiabatic flash separator unit operation.
 It has a parameter for heat duty and pressure drop.
 If both are zero, the feed equilibrium is used, otherwise the equilibrium is recalculated after applying heat duty and pressure drop.
-Three special cases are distinguised: the flash result is vapor-only, the flash result does not contain vapor, or the flash result is multi-phase including a vapor phase.
+Three special cases are distinguished: the flash result is vapor-only, the flash result does not contain vapor, or the flash result is multi-phase including a vapor phase.
 In the latter case, the liquid product is calculated from the difference of the feed and the vapor product.
 The resulting vapor phase fraction is exposed as an output parameter.
 This example shows how to work with phases and equilibrium calculations.

 Co-current Heat Exchanger

 The co-current heat exchanger (CoCurrent_HTX.mum) calculates the limiting heat transfer by solving for the temperature at which the heat transfer from the cold flow matches the heat transfer to the hot flow.
-An efficiency parameter can be set, that determines the fraction of heat actually transfered with respect to the limiting heat transfer.
+An efficiency parameter can be set, that determines the fraction of heat actually transferred with respect to the limiting heat transfer.
 The products are set using PH flashes, with special cases for zero-flow conditions.
 A report is exposed showing the actual amount of heat transferred.
 This is a simple example showing how to apply a function solver.

 Adiabatic CSTR for ethane production